UPDATED: MARCH 15, 2023 | 1 MIN READ

-Keep in mind that auto insurance companies are a for-profit business, and it is in their best interest to pay out as little as possible on claims.
-At the same time, it is also in their best interest to fight for you and collect on claims if you are the one who is not liable in an accident.
-In the event that the accident is not your fault and the other party or other parties are found liable, your auto insurance company and their legal team will do their best to make sure that the at-fault party’s insurance company pays out the claims they file and get you the money you are owed for your losses and damages.
+Suppose the accident is not your fault, and the other party or other parties are found liable.
+In that case, your auto insurance company and their legal team will do their best to make sure that the at-fault party’s insurance company pays out the claims they file and get you the money you’re owed for your losses and damages.

-- Communication is key.
-Make sure you have a reliable way to get a hold of your auto insurance company or the agent they have assigned to you.
-Also make sure then you collect all of the paperwork needed for the filing of your claim, including police reports, medical bills, body shop repair quotes, and any other relevant documentation.
-Make as many copies as you need in order to file the paperwork properly and to keep records for your own personal use.
+Ensure you have a reliable way to get a hold of your auto insurance company or the agent they have assigned you.
+Also, ensure you collect all the paperwork needed for filing your claim, including police reports, medical bills, body shop repair quotes, and other relevant documentation.
+Make as many copies as you need to file the paperwork properly and to keep records for your personal use.

-- Follow through.
-Make sure you see everything to the end, until you have received clear communications and documentation from your insurance company (as well as any other insurance companies who are involved in the claim) that things have been settled.
-Don’t sit around by the phone waiting for someone to contact you – be proactive!
+Make sure you see everything to the end until you have received clear communications and documentation from your insurance company (as well as any other insurance companies involved in the claim) that things have been settled.
+Don’t sit by the phone waiting for someone to contact you – be proactive!

 Finding the Best Auto Insurance Company